gpuweb/WSL/Spec/source/index.rst

 #.
 Check that the condition is well-typed, of type ``bool``
 #.
 Check that the body of the loop is a well-typed statement whose behaviours we will call B
 #.
 Check that B does not contain a return of a pointer type, or of an array reference type
 #.
-Make a new set of behaviours from B by removing Break and Continue (if they are present) and adding Nothing.
+Make a new set of behaviours from B by removing Break and Continue (if they are present) and adding Nothing
 #.
 Then the do-while statement is well-typed, and its behaviours is this new set

 .. math::